3 Methods

 - Define a

-then you need to give this parameter a name in$prior_aux$aux_name = "prior_aux_name_here"
+prior_auxthen you need to give this parameter a name in$prior_aux$aux_name = "prior_aux_name_here". (e.g. in spatial models we have$prior_aux$aux_name = "rho"and in stan_betareg we have$prior_aux$aux_name = "phi")

 - If the user can call